• Facebook

 What kind of beef is used for fried rice?

 I use flank steak in this recipe, as it’s naturally tender and relatively inexpensive.
-Other tender cuts of beef will also work such as sirloin, New York strip or rib eye.
+Other tender cuts of beef will also work such as sirloin steak, New York strip or rib eye.
 I typically cut my meat into cubes because I find it’s less likely to overcook that way, but you can cut it into thin slices if you prefer.

 What is the secret to great fried rice?